ngeor/instarepo/README.md

 ## Fixes

+- `maven`: Uses the version plugin to update dependencies.
+  Requires maven to be installed.
 - `must_have_editorconfig`: Ensures the repo has a `.editorconfig` file.
 - `must_have_license`: Ensures the repo has a `LICENSE` file.
   Only runs for public repositories.